Apple Empanadas Dessert (Baked or Fried)

 Important: sealing the empanadas tightly is especially important if you plan to fry them to prevent filling from leaking out and splattering dangerously.

-To fry the apple empanadas, heat a few cups of oil in a frying pan and fry empanadas on each side until golden brown and crispy on the outside.
+To fry the apple empanadas heat a few cups of oil in a frying pan and fry empanadas on each side until golden brown and crispy on the outside.

-Homemade vs. Store Bought Dough Options
+Homemade vs. Store Bought Dough

 When it comes to empanada dough, there are so many different ways to make it that it’s quite versatile.